Spark-Core/Spark-documentation/README.md

 - Forcing other users to use your version of this software instead of the official host (https://discordspark.tk/).
 - Providing documentation.
 - Trying to find loopholes, bugs, errors, etc. in the software without reporting them [here](https://github.com/sparkbots/Spark-documenation/issues).

+##### :warning: By cloning and / or using this software you agree to include this file and the license file inside your code.